 - a.
 Commercial uses on the ground floor should be located facing the higher activity street. - b.
 Residential uses on the ground floor should be located facing lower activity streets or lanes. - c.
-Vehicle-oriented uses are discouraged in Active Frontage areas.
+Vehicle-oriented uses should not be located in Active Frontage areas.